Seattle - Vancouver (142 miles)

 Valemount - Jasper National Park (54 miles)

-Brief stop at Mt.
+We will make a brief stop at Mt.
 Robson, have a peaceful moment at Pyramid Lake and Patricia Lake in Jasper National Park.
-After visiting Athabasca Falls, ride abroad on a specially designed vehicle-Ice Explorer, and feel the Athabasca Glacier.
-Step out on Glacier Skywalk where glass is all that separates you from birds soaring below.
-Enjoy the night in wooden resort at Icefields Parkway, the heart of the Rockies.
+After visiting Athabasca Falls, we will ride abroad on a specially designed vehicle Ice Explorer and feel the Athabasca Glacier.
+We will step out on Glacier Skywalk where glass is all that separates you from birds soaring below.
+We will enjoy the night in wooden resort at Icefields Parkway, the heart of the Rockies.